brianmichel/nomad-driver-tart/README.md

 ### Continuous Integration

 A GitHub Actions workflow automatically formats, vets, and builds the driver for darwin/arm64 on every pull request and push to `main`.
-Tagging a commit with `v*` also uploads the built binary as a release artifact.
+Releases are handled by a separate workflow that runs [GoReleaser](https://goreleaser.com/) whenever a tag starting with `v` is pushed.
+The release workflow can also be manually triggered to produce a snapshot from any commit.

 ## License